FREE Case Review (866) 588-0600

 Workers at the Reynolds Aluminum plant were at daily risk of exposure to asbestos and other toxic substances like cyanide.
 This was especially true before the 1970s, when the dangers became better understood and workers began to wear adequate protection and receive warnings.

-Employees who worked with extremely hot materials were able to file a mesothelioma class action lawsuit.
-They wore asbestos gloves and aprons while pouring liquid aluminum alloys that measured up to 2,000 degrees Fahrenheit in order to keep their hands from blistering and to avoid asbestos-related injuries.
+Employees who worked with extremely hot materials were able to file a mesothelioma lawsuit.
+They wore asbestos gloves and aprons while pouring liquid aluminum alloys that measured up to 2,000 degrees Fahrenheit to keep their hands from blistering and to avoid asbestos-related injuries.

-Others who qualified for asbestos products liability litigation wore asbestos coats, and asbestos masks were used as well, meaning that workers wore the hazardous material on their faces, making it especially easy to inhale dangerous fibers.
+Others who qualified for a mesothelioma lawsuit wore asbestos coats, and asbestos masks were used as well, meaning that workers wore the hazardous material on their faces, making it especially easy to inhale dangerous fibers.

-Over the years, many Reynolds Aluminum Plant employees have been screened for asbestos-related illness and the numbers affected have been alarmingly high, according to several reports.
-Many of the sickened had toiled at the plant for decades, unaware that they were exposed to such a high level of dangerous asbestos fibers for such a long time.
+Over the years, many Reynolds Aluminum Plant employees and their loved ones have been screened for asbestos-related illness and the numbers affected have been alarmingly high, according to several reports.
+Many of the plaintiffs in the mesothelioma lawsuit had toiled at the plant for decades, unaware that they were exposed to such a high level of dangerous asbestos fibers for such a long time.

 Asbestos Exposure in Cigarette Smokers

-It has long been established that smoking cigarettes greatly increases this risk of developing lung cancer.
-In fact, the vast majority of lung cancers attributed to asbestos exposure have occurred in smokers.
+It has long been established that smoking cigarettes greatly increases the risk of developing lung cancer.
+The vast majority of lung cancers attributed to asbestos exposure have occurred in smokers.

 Many studies have shown that the combination of smoking and asbestos exposure is particularly hazardous.
 Smokers have a risk of developing lung cancer that is greater than the individual risks from asbestos and smoking added together.

-There is evidence that quitting smoking will reduce the risk of lung cancer among asbestos-exposed workers.
+There is evidence that quitting smoking will reduce the risk of lung cancer among asbestos-exposed workers and their loved ones.

 How Can I Protect Myself from Asbestos-Related Diseases?

-If you work in an area where you are affected by asbestos particles, you should use all protective gear and equipment provided by your employers and follow recommended workplace practices and safety procedures.
+If you or a loved one work in an area where you are affected by asbestos particles, you should use all protective gear and equipment provided by your employers and follow recommended workplace practices and safety procedures.

 The Occupational Safety and Health Administration (OSHA) is a component of the U.S. Department of Labor (DOL) and is the Federal agency responsible for health and safety regulations in maritime, construction, manufacturing, and service workplaces.